26 of the Best Winter Destinations in Europe

 I spent three days in Bled in winter, staying at Astoria Bled Hotel, a couple of minutes’ walk from the lake.
 What I enjoyed most about the hotel was the spa.

-After a day spent in the cold it was so relaxing to just sit in the jacuzzi and watch the snowflakes come down and then melt on the glass ceiling.
+After a day spent in the cold, it was so relaxing to just sit in the jacuzzi and watch the snowflakes come down and then melt on the glass ceiling.

 For snow lovers, Bled is a perfect base for practicing winter sports.
-Many people were staying at the same hotel as I, and were gearing up with their ski equipment and heading over to the slopes, in the nearby Triglav National Park.
+Many people were staying at the same hotel as I, and were gearing up with their ski equipment and heading over to the slopes in the nearby Triglav National Park.

 Taking the cable car up to Vogel Ski Centre, you will find plenty of slopes for every type of skier, beginner or advanced.

 Even if you don’t know how to ski, you can always come here to take a lesson or two.
-Plus, the cable car ride up offers amazing views over Lake Bohinj.
+Plus, the cable car ride offers amazing views over Lake Bohinj.

 If you visit Bled in the middle of winter, when it’s very cold and the ice is strong, you can skate on the lake.
 If the ice doesn’t look strong enough, there is always the ice rink from the Sports Hall.

-Bled is also a great foodie destination and in winter you can be sure to find a table at one of the most popular restaurants in town.
+Bled is also a great foodie destination, and in winter, you can be sure to find a table at one of the most popular restaurants in town.

 Where to stay?
 Astoria Bled Hotel

-Basel, Switzerland
+25. Basel, Switzerland

 Basel is a beautiful city located in Northwestern Switzerland.
 The city is known for its museums and architecture, and it is a great place to visit no matter what time of year.